This post provides details about the best pay-what-you-wish walking tours in Málaga, including both introductory outings and trips to Alcazaba.

 You’ll be able to wander the city with confidence after you get an idea of where everything is located.

 Here are a few of the attractions you can expect to visit on a free walking tour of Malaga.

 - And more!

-If you’re interested in learning more about these and other locations, consider one of the following free Introduction to Malaga Tours.
+If you’re interested in learning more about these and other locations, consider one of the following tours.